-These Terms & Conditions (the “Terms”) along with the Quote(s), Proposal(s), and/or Statement(s) of Work other than those relating to hosting (each, a “Work Order”) between you or the company or organization which you represent (“you” or “Company”) and Lone Fir Consulting, LLC d/b/a Lone Fir Creative (“we”, “us” or “Consultant”) form an agreement between you and us, and are collectively referred to herein as the “Agreement.”
+These Terms & Conditions (the “Terms”) along with the Agreement(s), Quote(s), Proposal(s), and/or Statement(s) of Work other than those relating to hosting (each, a “Work Order”) between you or the company or organization which you represent (“you” or “Client”) and Lone Fir Consulting, LLC d/b/a Lone Fir Creative (“we”, “us” or “Agency”) form an agreement between you and us, and are collectively referred to herein as the “Agreement.”

 Invoices.
-Unless otherwise specified in the applicable Work Order or Proposal: (a) Invoices are due to the agency within 15-days (NET15) of receipt; (b) late payments will incur interest at the rate of 18% per annum (or the highest rate permitted by applicable law if such rate is lower) calculated and applied daily based on a 365-day year, and (c) all deposits and advance payments are nonrefundable, and (d) invoices totaling $6,500 or less are due upon receipt, Net15 does not apply in this case.
-The Client explicitly agrees that the agency may email invoices to the provided email address and such invoices shall be deemed received by the client if the said email is not returned as “undeliverable”.
-Invoice reminders will be sent weekly if the client fails to pay the invoice within 90-days of the original post-date, the Agency's legal team will be notified and the client will be responsible for all attorney fees incurred.
+Unless otherwise specified in the applicable Work Order or Agreement: (a) Invoices are due to the agency within 15-days (NET15) of receipt; (b) late payments will incur interest at the rate of 18% per annum (or the highest rate permitted by applicable law if such rate is lower) calculated and applied daily based on a 365-day year, and (c) all deposits and advance payments are nonrefundable, and (d) invoices totaling $6,500 or less are due upon receipt, Net15 does not apply in this case.
+The Client explicitly agrees that the Agency may email invoices to the provided email address and such invoices shall be deemed received by the client if the said email is not returned as “undeliverable”.
+Invoice reminders will be sent weekly if the Client fails to pay the invoice within 90-days of the original post-date, the Agency's legal team will be notified and the Client will be responsible for all attorney fees incurred.

 Payment.
 If there are additional deliverables requested outside of the scope of this agreement, the Agency will provide an estimate for approval to the Client.
 The Agency's billable hourly rate at $150/hour will be applied.

 Delays.
-In the case of any unreasonable or persistent delays, the Consultant reserves the right to pause the project and invoice for services rendered through the pause date based on the Consultant’s hourly rate of $150.00 (not to exceed the total amount of the Fee).
-The consultant will reschedule the project when the Company is ready to recommence, for a mutually convenient time; however, there may be additional fees or expenses required.
-A change order or new Work Order will be prepared.
+In the case of any unreasonable or persistent delays, the Agency reserves the right to pause the project and invoice for services rendered through the pause date based on the Agency’s hourly rate (not to exceed the total amount of the Fee).
+The Agency will reschedule the project when the Client is ready to recommence, for a mutually convenient time; however, there may be additional fees or expenses required.
+A change order or new Agreement will be prepared.